ePages-de/epages-devportal/_posts/2019/2019-10-31-developing-app-firebase.md

 about_authors: ["foellerich"]
 ---

-A software supporting an API first approach offers app developers a feature rich API to massively enhance the feature set or the user's experience.
+A software supporting an API first approach gives app developers the chance to easily enhance the feature set or the user’s experience.
+Thanks to feature-rich APIs, developers have quite a lot of freedom when doing so.
-In many cases, such as in our Beyond API, the OAuth2 protocol is used to ensure authenticated API routes.
+But in many cases there is at least one requirement: the usage of the OAuth2 protocol to ensure authenticated API routes.
 Let's have a closer look at this protocol and which requirements can be concluded from the [related documentation](http://docs.beyondshop.cloud/#_app_development){:target="_blank"}:

-1. We need an SSL encrypted domain for the application callback URL.
+1. We need an SSL encrypted domain for the Application Callback URL.
 2. We need to store at least `api_url`, `access_token`, and `refresh_token` for **each** merchant.
 3. We have to communicate with the API we are developing for.
 4. We need to have `client_id` and `client_secret` available for installation and token refresh, but keep them secret.